stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## Good News for the Broken: Valued beyond measure
+## Good News for the Broken: Who will heal my brokenness?

-#### We have thought on your steadfast love, O Lord, in the midst of your temple.
-As your name, O God, so your praise reaches to the ends of the earth.
+#### O come, let us worship and bow down, let us kneel before the Lord, our Maker.
+For he is our God, and we are the people of his pasture, and the sheep of his hand.
-##### Psalm 48:9-10
+##### Psalm 95.6-7